 Working with Galway City Council Culture and Creativity Team to deliver the strategic priorities in Galway City Council Culture and Creativity Strategy 2023-2027 and Cruinniú na nÓg, through an annual programme;

 Working as a member of the team, within the Economic Development, Tourism and Culture section of Galway City Council to deliver aspects of “New Directions” – Strategic Plan for the Arts 2021 – 2026.
+Working as a member of the team within the Economic Development, Tourism and Culture Section of Galway City Council to deliver aspects of “New Directions” – Strategic Plan for the Arts 2021 – 2026;

 Liaison with local creatives, artists, organisations and staff across relevant directorates within the local authority to manage the development and delivery of a programme of projects and events.
 The aim is to encourage increased participation in creative and cultural activities locally.